 Hubby and I recently spent a week house-sitting for my in-laws.
 They casually mentioned that they might not be able to go on a vacation because they couldn’t find a house-sitter, so Hubby and I volunteered, even though their place (with two dogs, three kitties + a woodworking shop set on 80 acres of aggressively pollinating trees) always gives me massive allergy attacks.
 My desire for free rein in my father-in-law’s amazing woodworking shop overruled any health concerns (plus it would have been so sad if they’d had to forgo their trip!).
 Handy Hubby and I knocked out four easy woodworking projects while we were there.
 Being surrounded by scrap wood really sparked my creativity!

-My favorite project is this super simple DIY solid walnut trivet (or cutting board) on legs - which is actually a gift for my Mom!
-She and my Dad live in a small, post-war house with a teeny kitchen boasting a small teak table - the only dining space in the house.
-Mom's been on the hunt for a petite trivet to use at the table, but couldn't find one the right size or proportions.
+My favorite project is this super simple DIY solid walnut trivet (or cutting board) on legs, aka a DIY wooden riser – which is actually a gift for my Mom!
+She lives in a small, post-war house with a teeny kitchen boasting a small teak table – the only dining space in the house.
+Mom’s been on the hunt for a petite trivet to use at the table, but couldn’t find one the right size or proportions.
 When I spotted this gorgeous piece of wood (which I thought was teak, but is actually walnut), I knew it would be perfect:

 I tried to convince her of the merits of a trendy painted edge.
 She collects pink and yellow Pyrex and has pretty grey and pink patterned dishes, so I almost had her convinced that a pale pink accent would be perfect but, alas, she nixed the idea in favor of plain wood.
 Plain!
 But she did suggest that we attach little legs to give it some flair.
 With our instructions delivered, Hubs and I got to work making a modern, solid wood trivet on legs.